Housing crisis: Finding an apartment as an expat in the Netherlands 2026

 - • Additional cleaning costs

-Pet deposits & requirements
+Pet deposits and requirements

 How to find pet-friendly housing